Heart Condition With Narrowed Heart Valve

 Safe and Customized Activities for Your Child

-Penn State Children’s Hospital has a nationally-recognized laboratory that allows our experts to diagnose problems that might limit your child’s activities.
+Penn State Health Children’s Hospital has a nationally-recognized laboratory that allows our experts to diagnose problems that might limit your child’s activities.
 This state-of-the-art lab gives our team the necessary tools to provide patients with a safe exercise routine.

 Comprehensive Treatment Options

 Treatment for aortic stenosis depends on the severity of your child’s condition.
-The specialists at Penn State Children’s Heart Group will evaluate your child, review their test results and work closely with you to determine the best course of action.
+The specialists at Penn State Health Children’s Heart Group will evaluate your child, review their test results and work closely with you to determine the best course of action.
 Our goal is to keep your child active, productive and safe.